 When I was a kid, my cousin and I stapled sheets of notebook paper together and wrote spin off stories to Pokemon, The Magic School Bus, and Charlie’s Angels.

 In high school, I spent my weekends writing books I never finished or let anyone read.
-Ironically, I hated reading during this period of my life, but even then I was inspired to create stories.
+Ironically, I refused to read during a large period of my early life, but even then I was inspired to create stories.

 In college, I used the precious free time I weaseled out of my demanding engineering curriculum to write while everyone else went to parties.
 Then I scheduled appointments at my college’s Writing Center where graduate students reviewed my work.
 This program was intended for undergraduates working on school assignments, but I brought chapters of random novels I was working on and loved getting live feedback as they read through.